Virginia State Board of Education

-The Virginia State Board of Education is an independent board established by the state of Virginia in the United States which helps set state elementary and secondary educational policy, advocates within state government for elementary and secondary education, administers some state educational programs, and regulates the teaching profession in the state.
+The Virginia State Board of Education is an independent board established by the commonwealth of Virginia in the United States which helps set state elementary and secondary educational policy, advocates within state government for elementary and secondary education, administers some state educational programs, and regulates the teaching profession in the state.

 About the board

 The Virginia state constitution gives the state legislature, the Virginia General Assembly, the primary governing role over public education in the state.
 Thus, the state board of education is merely an administrative agency which carries out the laws, policies, and programs established by the legislature.